openSUSE/libstorage-ng/doc/status.md

 Implemented:

-* For MS-DOS and GPT (creating, deleting and resizing partitions).
+* For MS-DOS, GPT and DASD (creating, deleting and resizing partitions).
 * Topology calculations.
 * Support for boot, legacy_boot and pmbr_boot flags.
 * Renumbering of logical partition.